Mallu Bhatti Vikramarka: Career

-On 18 January 2019, INC President Rahul Gandhi appointed Mallu Bhatti Vikramarka as the leader of Congress Legislature Party (CLP) in 2nd Telangana Assembly.
+On 18 January 2019, INC President Rahul Gandhi appointed Mallu Bhatti Vikramarka as the leader of Telangana Congress Legislature Party (CLP) in 2nd Telangana Assembly.

+On 7 December 2023, he took oath as the Deputy Chief Minister of Telangana and allocated the Finance and Planning and Energy portfolios in Revanth Reddy Ministry.

 Personal life

-Mallu Bhatti Vikramarka is married to Nandini and has two sons.
+Mallu Bhatti Vikramarka is married to Nandini Mallu and has two sons.